 The Marjory Stoneman Douglas High School Public Safety Act, Ch.
 2018-3, Laws of Florida, created a statewide network of MRTs.
 The Florida Legislature appropriated recurring funds to ensure reasonable access to MRT services in all Florida counties.
-In 2020, s.
-394.495, F.S. was amended to include MRTs in the child and adolescent array of services and outlined programmatic requirements included herein.
+In 2020, House Bill 945 amended s.
+394.495, F.S., to include MRTs in the child and adolescent array of services and outlined programmatic requirements included herein.